jakesamuels/fcc-responsive-web-design/favourite-recipe-page/README.md

 # 🍽️ Favorite Recipe Page

-This is a simple HTML-only webpage that showcases a favorite recipe.
+This is a simple webpage that showcases a favorite recipe.
 The page includes an image, ingredients list, step-by-step instructions, and links for more information.

 ## 🛠 Features